stormpath/stormpath-documentation/source/multitenancy.rst

 How to Create an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can create an Organization in Stormpath by simply performing an HTTP POST to the ``/v1/organizations`` endpoint.
+You can create an Organization in Stormpath by sending the following request:

-So, if for example one of our application's tenants was the Bank of A, we could send the following request:

 .. only:: rest